LSI (Latent Semantic Indexing) is a way that search engines determine whether your content is really on-topic and in-depth or just spam.

 When it comes to writing onsite content and ongoing articles, there isn’t much you’ll have to change in your approach.
 However, there are two considerations you should incorporate.
 First, remind yourself that it’s not necessary to stuff keywords into your articles.
 Focus your efforts on being concise and descriptive, and the rest should come naturally.
 Second, know that most semantic queries are long and conversational, so try to make your content a little more conversational accordingly.
 Conversational, casual tones are more approachable for readers, so in addition to maximizing your potential visibility, you’ll also increase your retention.

 Finally, I want to mention RankBrain.
-RankBrain is Google’s new AI add-on to Hummingbird, designed to update Google’s algorithm automatically and regularly to improve its semantic understanding of queries.
+RankBrain is Google’s AI add-on to Hummingbird, designed to update Google’s algorithm automatically and regularly to improve its semantic understanding of queries.
 Simply put, its job is to figure out complex, ambiguous types of queries and map them to simpler, more natural versions.
-Accordingly, your content strategy should be focused on the simpler, more natural versions of queries.
+Accordingly, your content marketing strategy should be focused on the simpler, more natural versions of queries.
 Instead of shooting for a rare, niche audience with complexly worded phrases, try to keep your voice as natural and concise as possible.

 Google is already quite impressive.
 It’s able to reasonably guess the meaning behind your given search phrase, even with the elementary Hummingbird update.
 But the future of semantic search will likely extend far beyond the current limits of algorithm technology.